 Find information about getting connected, securing your website, IT training, buying and selling online, and legal and consumer obligations.

-The Public Sector Innovation Toolkit has been developed to assist individual public servants, public sector teams and agencies wanting to increase the extent and effectiveness of their innovation efforts.
+Developed to assist individual public servants, public sector teams and agencies wanting to increase the extent and effectiveness of their innovation efforts.
 Use the toolkit to learn about the innovation process, assess the strengths of an idea, get tips on putting together a business case, and more.

 Provides information on Australian Government policies and programs relating to resources.
 Covers upstream petroleum, mining, enhancing Australia's resources sector, and radioactive waste management.

 Provides information on Australian Government science initiatives.
 The Department incorporates a number of science agencies, hosts the Office of Australia’s Chief Scientist, and acts as the primary coordinator of science policy issues.